Skip to content

 • Take lots of notes during the meeting so you can keep a record of what was discussed or agreed.

-• Take someone along with you to the meeting for support.
-Representatives from SENDIASS can attend meetings with parents or young people.
-Alternatively you may wish to take a family member with you for support.
+• Take someone along with you to the meeting for support - this could be a family member, or a close friend.
+Representatives from SENDIASS can also attend meetings with parents or young people.

 What happens after the review